lukkyye/tini-ocr-stm/README.md

 # tini-ocr-stm

-This tool was used for a course project.
-It allows the user to perform OCR on an student STM card (Metropolitan Transport System Card in Uruguay).
+This tool was created for a course project.
+It allows the user to perform OCR on STM student card (Metropolitan Transport System Card in Uruguay).
 You can use it with a video camera in real time (main.py), or modifying the path of image file on src/staticimg.py (staticimg.py)

 ## Example